 Cage 100: Bootleg Series

 No leading ensemble better embodies the fearless, trailblazing spirit of John Cage than Sō Percussion.
-In honor of Cage's centenary year, So Percussion is touring a program titled We Are All Going in Different Directions to Cambridge (MA), Toronto, and Austin, culminating in an appearance at Zankel Hall at Carnegie Hall on Monday, March 26 (7:30 pm), as part of the American Mavericks series.
+In honor of Cage's centenary year, So Percussion toured a program entitled We Are All Going in Different Directions to Cambridge (MA), Toronto, and Austin, culminating in an appearance at Zankel Hall at Carnegie Hall, as part of the American Mavericks series.
 Along with classic Cage scores like Credo in Us, Imaginary Landscape #1 with turntables, and Third Construction, We Are All Going in Different Directions features original compositions by the group, plus contributions by electronic artists Martin Schmidt of Matmos, Cenk Ergun, and Dan Deacon.
 Schmidt, Ergun, and violist Beth Meyers (janus trio and QQQ) will perform with the quartet.

-Given Cage's use of indeterminacy in this program, every concert will be different.
-Fittingly, So Percussion is documenting these tour performances with a specially-packaged, limited-edition album, Cage 100: The Bootleg Series.
-Only 300 copies are being made.
-Each one includes a unique, handmade cover; a blank LP (in a nod to Cage's 4:33); a I Ching-inspired 64-minute CD sampler, with tracks chosen by chance operations; and a download card giving access to complete shows.
-Along with the hybrid physical product being created for The Bootleg Series, unique mixes of material from these concerts will be available as iTunes and eMusic Exclusives, also on March 27.
+Given Cage's use of indeterminacy in this program, every concert was different.
+Fittingly, So Percussion documented these tour performances with a specially-packaged, limited-edition album, Cage 100: The Bootleg Series.
+Only 300 copies were made.
+Each one includes a unique, handmade cover; a blank LP (in a nod to Cage's 4:33); and a download card giving access to complete shows.

 So Percussion consists of Eric Beach, Josh Quillen, Adam Sliwinksi, and Jason Treuting.
 Speaking for the group, Sliwinsky said, "John Cage's artistic legacy is formidable.